ZaiyiHu/DSFormer/README.md

 # DensityToken: Weakly-Supervised Crowd Counting with Density Classification
-* This repository is the official implementation of our method DSFormer(Dual Supervision Transformer).
+* This repository is the official implementation of our method DSFormer(Dual Supervision Transformer) in ICASSP 2023.
 In this work, we propose a transformer-based weakly-supervised crowd counting framework with density tokens to perform density classification.

 ## Overview
 ![avatar](./framework.jpg)